austingraphicandweb/JobInOne/README.md

 ## Usage
-<i>With JobInOne I now have the ability to search for jobs and save all of the information from my search to a database, and view the results on a webpage.<i>
+<i>With JobInOne I now have the ability to search for jobs and save information from my search to a database where I can view, read, update, and delete information in the future. <i>
 <hr>

 ## Licensing